home catalog search luxury villas contact us find yourself in italy

 It’s important to keep in mind that there are many similarities between the North American life-style and the Italian, and also many differences.
 Hopefully, it is these differences that have captured your curiosity and sense of adventure and have led you to Italy!

-Our goal is for you to have a happy and comfortable holiday.
+Our goal is for you to have a pleasant and comfortable holiday.
 While you are at your vacation home, there are many ways that you can deal with concerns that arise.
 First of all, if it is a small matter such as a light bulb or a stubborn key, the owner/keyholder is more than willing to help you.
-Second, and most importantly, take advantage of our in-country customer service representatives when these numbers and hours are noted in the travel packet.
-Their English-speaking staff is at your disposal to help you find a quick answer or solution to your problem.
+Second, and most importantly, take advantage of the caretaker or owner’s representative and the phone number noted in the travel packet.
 Please be sure to contact them immediately as soon as a problem becomes apparent.

 top of page